MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/user-support.md

 | Problem | Contact this team |
 | ------ | ------ |
 | Problems specific to Microsoft Managed Desktop | For example, a policy or setting that's deployed by the service itself.
 Escalate directly to the Operations team by creating a new support request.
-For more information, see [Getting help for users](../working-with-managed-desktop/end-user-support.md).
+For more information, see [Get user support](../working-with-managed-desktop/end-user-support.md).
 | Hardware problems | Direct to your hardware supplier or vendor.
 | Other problems| Escalate through existing support channels, whether that's a Unified or Premier subscription.